Get exclusive member benefits & effect social change. Join Today

 Your doctor will first ask you about your symptoms.
 They may perform the following tests if encephalitis is suspected.

 A blood test can reveal signs of a viral infection.
+Blood tests are rarely performed alone.
+They usually help diagnose encephalitis along with other tests.

 In a brain biopsy, your doctor will remove small samples of brain tissue to test for infection.
 This procedure is rarely performed because there’s a high risk of complications.
 It’s usually only done if doctors can’t determine the cause the brain swelling or if treatment isn’t working.